variousauthors/dj.maze/NEXTSTEPS.md

 BUG
 [x] If the player backtracks and then shadows the opponent for the rest of the
     game, they can win.
 This should be impossible: why isn't my AI backtracking?
+[ ] The player that gets there first should be frozen, and the AI should then
+    move on a beat

+TIM
+[ ] consider making it the "redest path" rather than the darkest path
+    or choose one of R G B to be the "bad" colour.
+This could be like "hard mode"
+    - you could also choose having both R and G, where R is bad, or all three, or just one.
+Combinatorics!
+[ ] A mode where, if you make a bunch of perfect moves you get a power
+    up that lets you attack the other player somehow.
+    - or improve your powers.
+Like a score multiplier.